vmuxIO/vmuxIO/README.md

 Use `kmod-tools-virt_to_phys_user` or `kmod-tools-pagemap_dump` from `nix/kmod-tools.nix` to check if your userspace actually maps the expected physical address.

 Use qemus monitor (`Ctrl+A c` or exposable for automation via `-monitor tcp:127.0.0.1:2345,server,nowait`) to translate hva2gpa (with our patched qemu-libvfio.nix) or gpa2hva via monitor commands.
+You can also trigger the `e1000` to do a DMA operation with `dma_read e1000 0`.

 ## Pass through VFs